Up to 30% off Helix mattresses

 The DreamCloud also delivers exceptional support throughout its entire surface, which is crucial if you’re considering a smaller mattress.
 Riley gave the DreamCloud a 4 out of 5 for edge support because its perimeter provided enough support for her to sit and lie along the far reaches of the mattress without feeling insecure or falling off.

 The only area the DreamCloud didn’t perform exceptionally well was side-sleeping pressure relief.
 With a side-sleeping pressure relief score of 3.5 out of 5, the DreamCloud isn’t the worst our testers have seen.
-However, we wouldn’t recommend this mattress to side sleepers with sensitive joints or aches and pains.
+However, we wouldn’t recommend this mattress to side sleepers with sensitive joints, especially if they have hip or shoulder pain.

 Nectar Classic – Best Twin XL Memory Foam Mattress